Leave for Oxford scholar accused of rape

 In a Facebook post, Mr Ramadan denied the accusations, calling them "a campaign of lies", and said his lawyer was suing the women for "slander".

-Investigators in France are looking into the women's allegations jointly as part of a preliminary probe for rape, sexual assault, violence and death threats, the French news agency AFP reported.
+Investigators in France are looking into the women's allegations jointly as part of a preliminary probe for rape, sexual assault, violence and death threats, French media reported.

 Mr Ramadan, 55, continued to teach at Oxford following the accusations, which Ms Ayari said she was emboldened to make after similar allegations against film mogul Harvey Weinstein.